MichaelCade/90DaysOfDevOps/Days/day87.md

 ### Kubernetes cluster setup

-To set up our minikube cluster we will be issuing the `minikube start --addons volumesnapshots,csi-hostpath-driver --apiserver-port=6443 --container-runtime=containerd -p 90daysofdevops --kubernetes-version=1.21.2` you will notice that we are using the `volumesnapshots` and `csi-hostpath-driver` as we will take full use of these for when we are taking our backups.
+To set up our minikube cluster we will be issuing the `minikube start --addons volumesnapshots,csi-hostpath-driver --apiserver-port=6443 --container-runtime=containerd -p 90daysofdevops --kubernetes-version=1.21.2` you will notice that we are using the `volumesnapshots` and `csi-hostpath-driver` as we will make full use of these for when we are taking our backups.

-At this point I know we have not deployed Kasten K10 yet but we want to issue the following command when your cluster is up, but we want to annotate the volumesnapshotclass so that Kasten K10 can use this.
+At this point I know we have not deployed Kasten K10 yet but we want to issue the following command when your cluster is up, we want to annotate the volumesnapshotclass so that Kasten K10 can use this.

 ```Shell
 kubectl annotate volumesnapshotclass csi-hostpath-snapclass \